tgroshon/maze-kata/README.md

 dead-ends, rooms, all worked (sort-of; coming back to that :wink:).

-I chose DFS over "breadth-first search" because DFS is better if the solution is known to be far away (many nodes deep), and I knew upfront as a simple heuristic that all the mazes in the sample had start and end points at opposite ends of the graph.
+I chose DFS over "breadth-first search" because DFS is better if the solution is known to be far away (many nodes deep), and I assumed as a simple heuristic that all the mazes, based on the given samples, had start and end points at opposing ends of the graph.

 After a few dozen runs and refactors, I pushed that depth heuristic further: because the start was always the top, and the finish was always the bottom, by